seldonian-framework/Tutorials/_tutorials/simple_engine_tutorial.md

 {% endhighlight %}
 </p>
 <p>
-    You should see some output like:
+    You should see some output like this:
 {% highlight python %}
-Iteration 0
-Iteration 10
-Iteration 20
-Iteration 30
-Iteration 40
+Have 200 epochs and 1 batches of size 400

+Epoch: 0, batch iteration 0
+Epoch: 1, batch iteration 0
+Epoch: 2, batch iteration 0
+Epoch: 3, batch iteration 0
+Epoch: 4, batch iteration 0
 ...
 Passed safety test
 True [0.16911355 0.1738146 ]
 {% endhighlight %}
     </p>
     <p>
+    The output shows some of the default values that were hidden in the script.
+For example, we are running gradient descent in "batch" mode, i.e., putting all of our candidate data (400 data points) in at once and running for 200 epochs.
+These settings can be changed, but we won't cover that in this tutorial.
 Notice in the last few lines of the script that <a href="https://seldonian-toolkit.github.io/Engine/build/html/_autosummary/seldonian.seldonian_algorithm.SeldonianAlgorithm.html#seldonian.seldonian_algorithm.SeldonianAlgorithm.run">SA.run()</a> returns two values. <code class="highlight">passed_safety</code> is a Boolean indicating whether the candidate solution found during candidate selection passed the safety test.
 If <code class="highlight">passed_safety==False </code>, then <code class='highlight'> solution="NSF"</code>, i.e., "No Solution Found".
 If <code class="highlight">passed_safety==True</code>, then the solution is the array of model weights that cause the safety test to be passed.
 In this example, you should get <code class="highlight">passed_safety=True</code> and a candidate solution of something like: <code class="highlight">[0.16911355 0.1738146]</code>, although the exact numbers might differ slightly depending on your machine's random number generator.
 </p>
 <p> Also notice that <code class="highlight">SA.run()</code> does not return what the value of the primary objective actually was on the safety test.
 Given that it passed the safety test, we know that it should be between $1.25$ and $2.0$ (and the actual MSE on future data will be in this range with high probability).
 The <code class="highlight">SA</code> object provides the introspection we need to extract this information through the <a href="https://seldonian-toolkit.github.io/Engine/build/html/_autosummary/seldonian.seldonian_algorithm.SeldonianAlgorithm.html#seldonian.seldonian_algorithm.SeldonianAlgorithm.evaluate_primary_objective">SA.evaluate_primary_objective()</a> method: